CodeGrade/orca/docs/grading_queue_spec.md

 # Grading Queue: A Redis-based Architecture

-The GradingQueue is ephemeral in nature, where data is stored and deleted only when jobs are in the grading queue.
-Thus Redis was the chosen tool to implement the Grading Queue in, as an in-memory storage system with quick access to its elements.
+The Orca Grading Queue is ephemeral in nature, where data has a lifetime and will never be persisted.
+Redis was the chosen tool to implement the Grading Queue, as an in-memory storage system with quick access to its elements.

 ## Data Definitions

 A full implementation of the grading queue requires three pieces of functionality:

 1. Knowing when a job is ready to be extracted and graded.
-2. Retrieving the next submission to be graded for a given team or user.
+2. Retrieving the next job to be graded for a given team or user.
-3. Obtaining the `GradingJob` object for a given submission.
+3. Obtaining the correct `GradingJob` object.

 ### Reservations: ZSet